 Vocational Rehabilitation Counselor and Vocational Rehabilitation Counselor in Training

 Do you enjoy working with people with disabilities and assisting them in reaching their employment goals?

 Do you have a Masterís Degree in counseling or a Professional Counselorís license in WI?
 Or, are you within four months of receiving your Masterís degree in Counseling?
 Do you need to gain your supervised counseling hours, and would you like to earn a livable wage while doing so?

-The Division of Vocational Rehabilitation uses a Team approach to providing counseling and vocational supports to persons with disabilities.
+The Division of Vocational Rehabilitation uses a team approach to providing counseling and vocational support to persons with disabilities.
 Positions are located throughout the state at Wisconsin Job Centers.
 Here's a chance to use your counseling skills, gain supervised counseling hours if you need them, and help improve the lives of many of Wisconsin's citizens.
 Click here for more information about the Division of Vocational Rehabilitation.

-To be eligible for a Vocational Rehabilitation Counselor-In-Training position, the applicant MUST have a master's or doctoral degree in Professional Counseling or be in an approved related field.
-The ability to obtain a Professional Counselor Training License per s.
+To be eligible: the applicant MUST have a Master's or Doctoral degree in Professional Counseling or approved related field; AND the ability to obtain a Professional Counselor Training License (per s.
 457, Wis.
 Stats.) upon appointment.
 The incumbent must obtain a Professional Counselor License within four years from the effective date of appointment.

-Applicants within four (4) months of graduation are encouraged to apply.
+Applicants within four months of graduation are encouraged to apply.

 Positions which counsel persons who are deaf or hard of hearing may require fluency in American Sign Language.
 Other positions may require fluency in Spanish/English or Hmong/English.
-Travel is required for all positions.

 DWD is an equal opportunity employer.
 Women, persons with disabilities and persons from racial or ethnic minority groups are encouraged to apply.